kubernetes-sigs/gateway-api/geps/gep-713/index.md

 Targeting a resource (or section of a resource) must be interpreted within a given semantics that is proper to the metaresource kind.

-Two different metaresource kinds that allow targeting resources of a same a given kind X may have very different semantics, not only because the purpose of the two metaresource kinds differ, but because the mechanics of calculating and applying the augment behavior for X can as well be very different between metaresource kinds.
+Two different metaresource kinds that allow targeting resources of a same a given kind X may have very different semantics, not only because the purpose of the two metaresource kinds differ, but because the mechanics of calculating and applying the augmented behavior for X can as well be very different between metaresource kinds.

 Often, the semantics of a metaresource is tightly coupled to the relationships and connections a target has with other kinds of objects, typically organized in a hierarchy of nested contexts.
 In this sense, targeting a given resource kind may have the semantics of spanning effect across yet other objects to which the target is related.